Collingullie

-At the 2016 census, Collingullie had a population of 221 people.
+At the 2021 census, Collingullie had a population of 258 people.
 The name, Collingullie, could have derived from an Aboriginal word meaning 'boggy ground'.

 Collingullie Post Office opened on 1 August 1879 and closed in 1982.
 The town's school, Collingullie Public School which has 56 students, is located on Urana Street.

+Popular culture

+The town was the subject of a song written by Garth Porter and Lee Kernaghan, "Collingullie Station", on the Three Chain Road album.

-In recent years the tiny village of Collingullie has produced two Australian Football League draftees – Matthew Kennedy and Harry Perryman, both playing for the Greater Western Sydney Football Club.
+In recent years the tiny village of Collingullie has produced two Australian Football League draftees – Matthew Kennedy and Harry Perryman, who both played for the Greater Western Sydney Football Club.